 Picking the Right Level of Accessibility

 There’s a lot of work to do when you’re trying to make your website accessible.
 The higher the level of accessibility, the more work is required.
-If you are a business that has to comply with the AODA and web accessibility guidelines set forth in your province, they will tell you which level to go for.
+If you are a business that requires AODA compliance for Ontario or requires compliance with web accessibility guidelines set forth in your province, the government websites will provide you with specific details.

 At CryoDragon, we take a very personalized approach to web accessibility.
 We work with you to figure out what changes you need to make to your website by doing a preliminary audit, and then implement those changes through a phased solution.